hpc-unibe-ch/hpc-unibe-ch.github.io/docs/getting-Started/login-ssh.md

     * you have your Campus Account activated for UBELIX (see above)
     * you have a working SSH client
         * Linux/Mac: e.g ssh command in a terminal
         * Microsoft Windows: **MobaXterm** or Windows Subsytem Linux.
-Alternatively, a flavor of Linux can be installed on Microsoft Windows using virtualization software (e.g VirtualBox).
-We strongly encourage you to familiarize with a Unix-based Terminal commands.
+    * you have familiarized yourself with basic Unix-based terminal commands.

 !!! types caution "Requirement"
     Login to UBELIX is only possible from within the UniBE network.
 If you want to connect from outside, you must first establish a VPN connection.
 For VPN profiles and instructions see [the official tutorial](http://www.unibe.ch/university/campus_and_infrastructure/rund_um_computer/internetzugang/access_to_internal_resources_via_vpn/index_eng.html).